2010 Davis Cup

 The 2010 Davis Cup (also known as the 2010 Davis Cup by BNP Paribas for sponsorship purposes) was the 99th edition of the most important annual tournament among national teams in men's tennis worldwide.
 In the dramatic final, Serbia defeated France 3–2 to win its first Davis Cup title.

 The draw for the World Group, Zonal Groups I and Zonal Groups II took place in Geneva on 23 September 2009.
 The competition started with the first round on 5–7 March.

 On 6–8 March 2010 Novak Djokovic played the key role in bringing Serbia to the World Group quarterfinals for the first time in its independent history, winning both singles matches in the home tie against the United States (against Sam Querrey and John Isner).
 Later, Serbia progressed to the Davis Cup final, following the victories over Croatia (4–1) and Czech Republic (3–2).
 Serbia came from 1–2 down to defeat France in the final tie 3–2 in Belgrade to win the nation's first Davis Cup championship.
 In the final, Djokovic scored two singles points for Serbia, defeating Gilles Simon and Gaël Monfils, while the last match was won by Viktor Troicki, who beat Michaël Llodra.

 Serbia became the 13th nation in history to win the Cup, which was passed to them from the previous year's winner Spain.
 France missed the opportunity to win its 10th title and surpass Great Britain in total number of titles won.
 The Serbian team celebrated the trophy by fulfilling their bet to shave their hair off in case of victory.

+Albania made its first appearance in the tournament.

 Zones and Groups in the 2010 Davis cup: